No-Cash-7970/duckySigner/docs/diagrams/README.md

 Changes to the diagrams through the `workspace.dsl` file are automatically published.
 [Structurizr Mini](https://github.com/bensmithett/structurizr-mini) is used to create a website for browsing the latest version of the diagrams.

-Upgrading Structurizr Mini:

-1. Switch to `gh-pages` branch
-2. Delete all files within `/diagrams` folder except for `workspace.json` and `nav.json`
-3. Download and unzip the .tar.gz file somewhere for the [latest release](https://github.com/bensmithett/structurizr-mini/releases/latest)
-4. Move all contents within the unzipped folder except `workspace.json` and `nav.json` into the `/diagrams` folder

 ## More information

 - [Structurizr documentation](https://docs.structurizr.com/)